Boiler efficiency

 An estimated 1% efficiency loss occurs with every 22 °C increase in stack temperature.
 Stack temperature should be checked and recorded regularly as an indicator of soot deposits.
 When the flue gas temperature rises about 20 °C above the temperature for a newly cleaned boiler, it is time to remove the soot deposits.
 It is, therefore, recommended to install a dial type thermometer at the base of the stack to monitor the exhaust flue gas temperature.
 It is estimated that 3 mm of soot can cause an increase in fuel consumption by 2.5% due to increased flue gas temperatures.
 Periodic off-line cleaning of radiant furnace surfaces, boiler tube banks, economizers and air heaters may be necessary to remove stubborn deposits.

-9. Reduction of Boiler Steam Pressure
+9. Reduction of Boiler Steam Pressure for boiler efficiency

 This is an effective means of reducing fuel consumption, if permissible, by as much as 1 to 2%.
 Lower steam pressure gives a lower saturated steam temperature and without stack heat recovery, a similar reduction in the temperature of the flue gas temperature results.
 Steam is generated at pressures normally dictated by the highest pressure / temperature requirements for a particular process.
 In some cases, the process does not operate all the time, and there are periods when the boiler pressure could be reduced.
 The energy manager should consider pressure reduction carefully, before recommending it.
 Adverse effects, such as an increase in water carryover from the boiler owing to pressure reduction, may negate any potential saving.
 Pressure should be reduced in stages, and no more than a 20 percent reduction should be considered.

-10. Variable Speed Control for Fans, Blowers and Pumps
+10. Variable Speed Control for Fans, Blowers and Pumps for boiler efficiency

 Variable speed control is an important means of achieving energy savings.
 Generally, combustion air control is affected by throttling dampers fitted at forced and induced draft fans.
 Though dampers are simple means of control, they lack accuracy, giving poor control characteristics at the top and bottom of the operating range.
 In general, if the load characteristic of the boiler is variable, the possibility of replacing the dampers by a VSD should be evaluated.

-11. Effect of Boiler Loading on Efficiency
+11. Effect of Boiler Loading on boiler Efficiency

 The maximum efficiency of the boiler does not occur at full load, but at about two-thirds of the full load.
 If the load on the boiler decreases further, efficiency also tends to decrease.
 At zero output, the efficiency of the boiler is zero, and any fuel fired is used only to supply the losses.